codermarcel/KeeBook-ChromeExtension/README.md

 After downloading the extension, unzip the folder on your desktop </br>
 Open Google Chrome, click the wrench icon and go to Settings -> Extensions </br>
 Enable the "Developer Mode" and click the button "Load Extension" and select the unziped folder on your desktop </br>
+You should not see a little blue "E" in the top right corner.

+#Usage

+Click the blue "E" icon, the KeeBook plugin and your new Bookmark should appear in your KeePass Database!